prisma/specs/schema/Readme.md

 ### Data Types

-Prisma has a couple core primitive types.
+Prisma has several core primitive types.
 How these core types are defined may vary across connectors.
 Every connector **must** implement these core types.
 It's part of the connectors interface to Prisma.
 If a connector doesn't have a core type, it should provide a **best-effort implementation**.

 | Type     | Description           |